MarketingPipeline/Code-Runner-Web-Component/README.md

-A web component that allows you to run high level programming languages on your website via the public [Piston API](https://github.com/engineer-man/piston#Public-API) <br>
+A web component that allows you to run high level programming languages on your website (client-side / static websites included!) <br>
   <small> <b><i>Show your support!</i> </b></small>
   <br>
    <a href="https://github.com/MarketingPipeline/Code-Runner-Web-Component">